abhijitsarkar/feign/README.md

      To replace the default id generator, implement `org.abhijitsarkar.feign.api.persistence.IdGenerator` and set `feign.recording.idGenerator` to the fully-qualified classname.

-   * Match even parts of the image have no corresponding properties in the Feign mapping: Set `ignoreUnknown` true for properties shown above.
+   * Match even parts if the request has no corresponding properties in the Feign mapping: Set `ignoreUnknown` true for properties shown above.

    * Match even if parts of the request are empty but corresponding properties in the Feign mapping are not: